vanhoefm/krackattacks-scripts/README.md

 Remember to disable Wi-Fi in your network manager before using our scripts.
 After disabling Wi-Fi, execute `sudo rfkill unblock wifi` so our scripts can still use Wi-Fi.

+To assure you're using the correct version of scapy, you can create a virtualenv with the dependencies listed in `krackattack/requirements.txt`.

 # Testing Clients

 First modify `hostapd/hostapd.conf` and **edit the line `interface=` to specify the Wi-Fi interface** that will be used to execute the tests.
 Note that for all tests, once the script is running, you must let the device being tested connect to the **SSID testnetwork using the password abcdefgh**.
 You can change settings of the AP by modifying `hostapd/hostapd.conf`.
 In all tests the **client must use DHCP to get an IP** after connecting to the Wi-Fi network.
 This is because some tests only start after the client has requested an IP using DHCP!

-You should now run the following tests:
+You should now run the following tests located in the `krackattacks/` directory:

 1. **`./krack-test-client.py --replay-broadcast`**.
 This tests whether the client acceps replayed broadcast frames.
 If the client accepts replayed broadcast frames, this must be patched first.
 If you do not patch the client, our script will not be able to determine if the group key is being reinstalled (because then the script will always say the group key is being reinstalled).
 2. **`./krack-test-client.py --group --gtkinit`**.
 This tests whether the client installs the group key in the group key handshake with the given receive sequence counter (RSC).
 See section 6.4 of our [follow-up research paper(https://papers.mathyvanhoef.com/ccs2018.pdf)] for the details behind this vulnerability.